YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 .. parsed-literal::
    -OV[ERRIDE]

 * OVERRIDE should not be necessary (and may even be dangerous) in most schemes.

-* Incompatible with: -AUTORELEASE, -ON, -ONLINE -RECORD
+* Incompatible with: -AUTORELEASE, -ON, -ONLINE, -RECORD

 **-RECORD**